rshtishi/pdf-barcodes-processor/README.md

   #Example 1 (Extracting barcodes from a pdf, and decoding the extracted barcodes)

   ```
-  //creating the imageProcessor instance , pdfbarcodesprocessor depends from this class and it important to be customized
+  //creating the imageProcessor instance , pdfbarcodesprocessor depends from this class and it important
-  //according to your needs
+  // to be customized according to your needs
   ImageProcessor imageProcessor = new OpenCVImageProcessor();

-  //we set the ration of barcode image compared to overall image, width ratio and height ratio
+  //we set the ratio of barcode image with image containing the barcode image, width ratio and height ratio
   imageProcessor.setBarcodeRatioToImage(0.4, 0.6);

   //it is important to pass the classifier, you can download the classifier from the src/main/resources/classifier-4 folder
-  //place it in your project and after that setting in image processor instance
+  //place it in your project and after that set classifierPath property in image processor instance
   imageProcessor.setClassifierPath("src/main/resources/classifier-4/cascade.xml");

   //creating the instance of pdf barcode processor and injecting the imageProcessor dependency